Tsuk1ko/nhentai-helper/README.md

 # nHentai Helper

 Also support NyaHentai.
+Because its domain is constantly changing, if the script does not run on some domains, you can add the URL to the user matching list.

 Support Tampermonkey and Violentmonkey.
 Not and will not support Greasemonkey.

 ## Main features